terra-campaigns/unsettled/directory/FeverSwamp/Jebbo.md

 LIST without ID "["+ title + "](" + regexreplace(file.path, ".md", "") + ")" + ", from " + regexreplace(file.folder, "^[^\/]*\/", "") FROM ([[]]) OR outgoing([[]]) WHERE file.path != this.file.path SORT file.folder DESC
 ```
 ---
+- _Magical Corruption_ (this can be taken multiple times per Investigator): Flesh is weak.

+A part of your body becomes visibly changed through your proximity to the weird.
+The Facilitator and Investigator should decide on how that change manifests, if it has any mechanical impacts.
 {% endcomment %}

 Raised among the mist-choked fens, you know the secrets of peat, reeds, and sucking mud.
 Where others see only treacherous bogs, you see a world of possibilities.
 Some may even whisper that the marsh runs in your blood.